 The costs of providing the various programs and other activities have been presented in the Statements of Functional Expenses.
 Accordingly, certain costs have been allocated among the program services and supporting activities benefited.
 Expenses are charged to each program based on the direct expenses incurred or estimated usage based on time spent on each program by staff.

 Expense

-Method of allocation Time and effort
+Method of allocation

-Wages and benefits Depreciation
+Wages and benefits